Subspace clustering using a symmetric low-rank representation: A review of previous work

 The above optimization problem is convex, and can be efficiently solved by the inexact augmented Lagrange multipliers (ALM) technique in polynomial time with a guaranteed high performance \cite{Lin2011ALM}.
 After obtaining an optimal solution \(({Z^ * },{E^ * })\), \({Z^ * }\) is used to define an affinity matrix $\left| Z \right| + {\left| Z \right|^T}$ for spectral clustering.

 To avoid symmetrization post-processing, \citet{Ni2010LRRPSD} presented an improved LRR model with PSD constraints, which can be formulated as

-Rigorous mathematical derivations \cite{Ni2010LRRPSD} show that the LRR-PSD model is equivalent to the LRR scheme, and establishes the uniqueness of the optimal solution.
+Rigorous mathematical derivations \cite{Ni2010LRRPSD} show that the LRR-PSD model is the perfect case of the LRR scheme, and establishes the uniqueness of the optimal solution.
 By applying a scheme similar to LRR, LRR-PSD can also be efficiently solved.
 Then, ${Z^ * }$ is used to define an affinity matrix $\left| Z \right| $, after acquiring an optimal solution $({Z^ * },{E^ * })$.
+To reduce computational cost in the LRR scheme, \citet{Chen2016SLRR} introduced the symmetric low-rank representation(SLRR) method to avoid iterative SVD operation.
+This significantly decrease the computational cost for the subspace clustering.

-\section{Exploitation of a Low-Rank Representation with a Symmetric Constraint}
+\section{Exploitation of a low-rank representation with a symmetric constraint}

 In this section, we propose a low-rank representation with a symmetric constraint (LRRSC).
 Our approach takes into consideration the intrinsically geometrical structure of the symmetric low-rank representation of high-dimensional data.
 We first propose a low-rank representation model with a symmetric constraint, which can be efficiently calculated by solving a convex optimization problem.
 Then, we learn an affinity matrix for subspace clustering by exploiting the intrinsically geometrical structure of the memberships of data points preserved in the symmetric low-rank representation (i.e., the angular information of the principal directions of the symmetric low-rank representation).
 Finally, we discuss the convergence properties and present a computational complexity analysis of LRRSC.